Elliptically Distributed Lozenge Tilings of a Hexagon: Perfect Markov chain sampling algorithm

 \end{itemize}

-\begin{theorem} By constructing $Y$ this way, we have simulated a $S \mapsto S+1$ step of the Markov chain $P_{S \mapsto S+1}$. \end{theorem}
+\begin{Theorem} By constructing $Y$ this way, we have simulated a $S \mapsto S+1$ step of the Markov chain $P_{S \mapsto S+1}$. \end{Theorem}

-\begin{proof} We perform the following computation (and are interested in Case 3. described above, that is on how to split a $(k,l)$ block; note $x_i = y_i$ in the case of interest):
+\begin{proof} We perform the following computation (and are interested in Case 3 described above, that is on how to split a $(k,l)$-block; note $x_i = y_i$ in the case of interest):

-We thus see the blocks split independently.
-The probability that the first $j$ particles in a $(k,l)$ block stay put from $Y(t)$ to $Y(t+1)$ (and the rest of $l-j$ jump by 1) is, by using the above formula:
+We thus see the blocks split independently due to the evident product structure.
+The probability that the first $j$ particles in a~$(k,l)$-block stay put from $Y(t)$ to $Y(t+1)$ (and the rest of $l-j$ jump by one) is, by using the above formula

-where in \eqref{split_prob} we have gauged away everything independent of the split position $j$.
-This probability is nothing more than the distribution $D$ we defined in \eqref{split_dist}.
+where in \eqref{split_prob} we have gauged away everything independent of the split position~$j$.
+This probability is nothing more than the distribution $D$ we defined in~\eqref{split_dist}.
 This finishes the proof. \end{proof}

-\subsection{Algorithmic description of the $S \mapsto S-1$ step}
+\subsection{Algorithmic description of the $\boldsymbol{S \mapsto S-1}$ step}

 Similar to the $P_{S \mapsto S+1}$ matrix described in the previous two sections, we can construct a $P_{S \mapsto S-1}$ measure preserving Markov chain that takes random tilings in $\Omega(N,S,T)$ and maps them to random tilings in $\Omega(N,S-1,T)$.
-We proceed exactly as in Section \ref{S+1_step} and will omit most details and theorems as they transfer verbatim from Section \ref{S+1_step} and the previous section (we refer the reader to \cite{BG} for more details on this algorithm).
-Given $X \in \Omega(N,S,T)$ and $Y(0),Y(1),...,Y(t)$ already defined inductively, we choose $Y(t+1)$ from the distribution:
+We proceed exactly as in Section~\ref{S+1_step} and will omit most details and theorems as they transfer verbatim from Section~\ref{S+1_step}.
+Given $X \in \Omega(N,S,T)$ and $Y(0),Y(1),\dots,Y(t)$ already defined inductively, we choose $Y(t+1)$ from the distribution:

 We define

 We will also sketch the algorithm for sampling using $P_{S \mapsto S-1}$.
 We need to define the equivalent for $\mathpzc{p}$ from the previous section.
 For $x \in \N$ we define